edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 > **Note**
 > The default Edge Impulse convolutional nerual network works great for simple image data (like the image set we are using).
 Feel free add/remove layers or modify existing layers to see if that affects your model accuracy!
 If you are comfortable with Python and Keras, you can click on the 3-dot menu and select *Switch to Keras (expert) mode* to modify the training code manually.
 Note that in order for your model to run on a microcontroller, you are limited to the [operations and layers available in TensorFlow Lite Micro](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/all_ops_resolver.cc).

-When training is complete, take a look at the model results Before the training process starts, Edge Impulse automatically sets aside a random 20% of your training data for validation.
+When training is complete, take a look at the model results.
+Before the training process starts, Edge Impulse automatically sets aside a random 20% of your training data for validation.
 The accuracy, loss, and confusion matrix are calculated based on this validation set.
 How well did your model perform?

 ![Training the machine learning model in Edge Impulse](images/screen-15.png)